fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 *However*, `AutoOpen` should be used cautiously.
 When an `open` or `AutoOpen` is used, all declarations in the containing element will be brought into scope.
 This can lead to [shadowing](https://en.wikipedia.org/wiki/Variable_shadowing); where the last named declaration replaces all prior identically-named declarations.
 There is *no* error - or even a warning - in F#, when shadowing occurs.
-A [coding convention](https://learn.microsoft.com/en-us/dotnet/fsharp/style-guide/conventions#sort-open-statements-topologically) exists for `open` statements to avoid pitfalls; `AutoOpen` would sidestep this.
+A [coding convention (MS Learn)](https://learn.microsoft.com/en-us/dotnet/fsharp/style-guide/conventions#sort-open-statements-topologically) exists for `open` statements to avoid pitfalls; `AutoOpen` would sidestep this.

 ### Accessibility Modifiers